Nutrition

 About this Program

-The dietetics track combines coursework with a clinical practicum to prepare you for licensure as a registered dietitian nutritionist (RDN).
+The dietetics track combines graduate coursework with a dietetic internship to prepare you to become a registered dietitian nutritionist (RDN).

 Program Overview